Lebanon:Operations of the Islamic Resistance on Thursday, Au...

 In support of our defiant Palestinian people in the Gaza Strip, and as part of backing its daring and honorable resistance:

-- The Islamic Resistance fighters targeted at 9:10 a.m. the “Ma’ayan Baruch” Site with artillery shells.

-- The Islamic Resistance fighters targeted at 11:05 a.m.
-“Israeli” enemy soldiers positioned at Al-Malikiyya Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 7:00 a.m. the “Biranit” Barracks with heavy artillery shells, scoring direct hits.

-- And in retaliation for the “Israeli” attacks on the resilient southern villages and safe homes, particularly in Aabbassiyeh, the Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones on the “Khirbet Ma’er” Site, targeting the positions of “Israeli” officers and soldiers, and scoring accurate hits.
+- The Islamic Resistance fighters initiated an aerial operation with a squadron of offensive drones that targeted “Israeli” enemy soldiers positioned in “Kiryat Shmona” Settlement, scoring accurate hits.

+- The Islamic Resistance fighters targeted the espionage devices at Jal Al-Allam Site with an offensive drone, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:00 p.m. the "Israeli" enemy's artillery emplacements in Al-Zaoura with Katyusha rockets.
+- The Islamic Resistance fighters targeted at 11:50 a.m. the positions of “Israeli” troops in the vicinity of the “Metula” Site with the appropriate weapons, scoring direct hits.

-- The Islamic Resistance fighters targeted at 6:15 p.m. the Ruwaisat Al-Alam site the occupied Lebanese Kfarchouba hills with appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 3:00 p.m. the Al-Malikiyya Site with artillery shells, scoring direct hits.

-- The Islamic Resistance fighters targeted at 5:40 p.m. the Al-Marj Site with the appropriate weapons, scoring direct hits.
+- The Islamic Resistance fighters targeted at 03:00 p.m. the Al-Marj Site with appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted buildings used by “Israeli” troops in the "Metula" settlement with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted buildings used by “Israeli” troops in the Al-Manara settlement with the appropriate weapons, scoring direct hits.

+- The Islamic Resistance fighters targeted buildings used by “Israeli” troops in the "Zar’it" settlement with the appropriate weapons, scoring direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}